solrphp/solarium-bundle/docs/source/reference/configuration/clients.rst

 ``endpoints``
 -------------
-the endpoints exposed to your client
+the endpoints exposed to your client.

+if omitted, all configured endpoints will be assigned to your client.

 ``default_endpoint``
 --------------------